Trans Texas Airways

 Its roots date to 1944 when it was founded in Houston as Aviation Enterprises.
 Upon receiving its air mail and passenger carrying charter from the Civil Aeronautics Board in 1947, it changed its name to Trans Texas Airways and began service from from Houston to Dallas, San Antonio and El Paso.

-Initially, it used a small fleet of DC-3 aircraft purchased from American Airlines.
+Initially, it used a small fleet of Douglas DC-3 aircraft purchased from American Airlines.
 Many of us from that era will recall the airline's nicknames: "Tree Top Airlines" and "Tinker Toy Airlines".

 During the 1950s and 1960s, TTA operated a small fleet of about 25 Convair 240 and Convair 600 aircraft, as well as DC-3s.